 The Global Game Jam is a 48-hour long event that brings together artists, designers, musicians, engineers, programmers and writers to join a global community of game-makers for a weekend of creative expression and play.

 UCI participated in 2018 as the 3rd largest jam site in California (and the 37th largest in the world out of 804 jam sites), with over 140 people involved in creating 27 games in a single weekend.
-We expect 2019 to be even bigger!

 The GGJ at UCI is unique because we have so many professional game developers in the surrounding community.